kobakos/Splay46/README.md

 This case was made to be stacked with 2, 3, 3, 3, 2.5, 3, 3 mm thick acryilc plate(from bottom to top).
 But if you are thinking of ordering the acrylics to elecrow, it will be costly to do so with these layer thicknesses, so instead you can set all layer's thickness as 3mm.
 You can use the whole_3030.dxf in that case.
 ### Spacer size/ length
 The hex hole on the mid layer is a hexagon that circumscribes with a circle with 4.2mm radius, and the hole on the top/bottom layer is a circle with 2.2mm radius.
-Spacer length should be the same as the thickness of the mid layer.
+Spacer length should be the same as the thickness of the mid-hi layer + mid-low layer.
 ### Gasket thickness
 Thickness of the gaskets depends on the mid-hi layer's thickness.
 If you are using 2.5mm plate and 3.0mm plate for the mid-hi layer with a 1.5mm thick plate, the gasket thickness would be 2mm.
 Generally, (gasket thickness) = ((mid-hi layer thickness) - (plate thickness)) /2
 ## Soldering the components onto the pcb(except the switches)